We Understand Your Job. We’ve Been in Your Shoes

 How do I pay for this training?

-ESSER funds can be used to train your leaders, as well as Title II funds.
+ARP/ESSER and Title funds can be used to train your leaders.
 Most grants include funding for professional development.

 Do You Want to Budget for Replacements or Retention?
 Invest in Increased Outcomes